phonto1/Moe-Storage/README.md

 # Azure Storage Account SMB File Share template

-This ARM template is dedicated to implementing An Azure Storage Account with 500 SMB fileshare to be used for Azure.
-Including a Powershell Script Join the Storage Account to the onpremises Active Directory Domain Services
+This ARM template is dedicated to implementing An Azure Storage Account with 500 GB SMB fileshare to be used as a storage for Azure Virtual Desktop users profiles.

 # Template description